AFulga/star-wars-app/README.md

 ### [SWAPI](http://swapi.py4e.com/)

-Star Wars API used to fecth the smaple data used in this project
+Star Wars API used to fetch the sample data used in this project

 ## Available Scripts